Updated on February 3, 2022

 SNDA agreements and in particular the subordination agreement are very important to commercial lease tenants who need to protect their interest in a commercial lease.
 For example, a large anchor tenant in a mall or strip mall will want to have assurance from the lender that if their landlord defaults on the loan for the leased premises, mall or strip mall, the tenant will still be able to carry out its business.
 Without such an agreement, the tenant also bears part of the risk of the landlord’s default on its loan with its lender.

-For help with your commercial lease, or to inquire about a free consultation regarding your commercial lease dispute, please contact our Los Angeles real estate attorneys at (310) 954-1877 or firstname.lastname@example.org
+For help with your commercial lease, or to see if you qualify for a free consultation regarding your commercial lease disputes, please contact our real estate lawyer Los Angeles California at (310) 954-1877 or [email protected]